seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 **MERCUTIO**
 Help me into some house, Benvolio,
 Or I shall faint.
-A plague o’ both your houses!
+A plague o' both your houses!
-They have made worms’ meat of me: I have it,
+They have made worms' meat of me: I have it,
 And soundly too: your houses!

 *Exeunt MERCUTIO and BENVOLIO*

 **ROMEO**
-This gentleman, the prince’s near ally,
+This gentleman, the prince's near ally,
 My very friend, hath got his mortal hurt
-In my behalf; my reputation stain’d
+In my behalf; my reputation stain'd
-With Tybalt’s slander,–Tybalt, that an hour
+With Tybalt's slander,--Tybalt, that an hour
 Hath been my kinsman!
 O sweet Juliet,
 Thy beauty hath made me effeminate
-And in my temper soften’d valour’s steel!
+And in my temper soften'd valour's steel!

 *Re-enter BENVOLIO*

 **BENVOLIO**
-O Romeo, Romeo, brave Mercutio’s dead!
+O Romeo, Romeo, brave Mercutio's dead!
 That gallant spirit hath aspired the clouds,
 Which too untimely here did scorn the earth.

 **ROMEO**
-This day’s black fate on more days doth depend;
+This day's black fate on more days doth depend;
 This but begins the woe, others must end.

 **BENVOLIO**